Generic Name: selegiline (se-LE-ji-leen)

 - if you have a history of ulcer, heart problems, recent heart attack, seizures, blood problems, or a metabolism disorder

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with selegiline.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Bupropion, cyclobenzaprine, dextromethorphan, linezolid, MAOIs (eg, phenelzine), meperidine, methadone, norepinephrine reuptake inhibitors (eg, atomoxetine), oral selegiline, propoxyphene, SNRIs (eg, duloxetine, venlafaxine), sibutramine, SSRIs (eg, fluoxetine. paroxetine), St. John's wort, sympathomimetics (eg, amphetamines, ephedrine, phenylephrine, phenylpropanolamine, pseudoephedrine), tetracyclic antidepressants (eg, mirtazapine), or tricyclic antidepressants (eg, amitriptyline) because serotonin syndrome (eg, fever, muscle stiffness or rigidity, vital sign changes, mental or mood changes, coma) may occur
+- Bupropion, cyclobenzaprine, dextromethorphan, linezolid, MAOIs (eg, phenelzine), meperidine, methadone, norepinephrine reuptake inhibitors (eg, atomoxetine), oral selegiline, propoxyphene, SNRIs (eg, duloxetine, venlafaxine), sibutramine, SSRIs (eg, fluoxetine. paroxetine), St. John's wort, sympathomimetics (eg, amphetamines, ephedrine, phenylephrine, phenylpropanolamine, pseudoephedrine), tetracyclic antidepressants (eg, mirtazapine), or tricyclic antidepressants (eg, amitriptyline) because a severe and sometimes fatal side effect called serotonin syndrome (eg, fever, muscle stiffness or rigidity, vital sign changes, mental or mood changes, coma) may occur

 - Apraclonidine or buspirone because severe high blood pressure may occur